wolfrev0/ps.cpp/README.md

 # ps.cpp
-General-purpose header-only modern c++(20+) library with rich algorithm and data structure implementations.
+General-purpose header-only modern c++(20+) library with well-abstracted algorithm and data structure implementations.
 It's useful for solving algorithmic problems, but not limited to it.

 ## Interface
   1. [s,e) half opened range